Connect to Data

 When you add a new step to the flow, you can see all the tables added to the data set in the Tablea Names field in the Profile pane.
 This field is added automatically.

-After you create a wildcard union, you might want to merge fields.
+After you create a union in the input step, you might want to merge fields.
 You can do this in any subsequent step, except for the Input or Output steps.
 For more information, see Additional merge field options.

 In Tableau Prep Builder version 2019.1.3 and later, when you connect to databases that include tables with relationship data, Tableau Prep Builder can now detect and show which fields in a table are identified as the unique identifier (primary key) and which fields are identified as a related field (foreign key) as well as show the related table names for these fields.